 How Estate Property Is Protected From Seizure

 When someone passes away, their debts do not simply disappear.
-But Arizona law draws a clear line between what creditors can and cannot do to collect.
-This statute prevents creditors from using standard judgment enforcement tools, like garnishment or property seizure, against estate assets.
+But Arizona law draws a clear line between what creditors can and cannot do.
+This statute prevents creditors from using standard judgment enforcement tools against estate assets.
+That includes garnishment and property seizure.

 No execution may issue upon nor may any levy be made against any property of the estate under any judgment against a decedent or a personal representative, but this section shall not be construed to prevent the enforcement of mortgages, pledges or liens upon real or personal property in an appropriate proceeding.

 A.R.S. § 14-3812Instead of pursuing execution or levy, creditors must go through the probate claims process.
-That process ensures all valid debts are identified, prioritized, and paid in the correct order before anything is distributed to heirs.
+That process makes sure all valid debts are identified, prioritized, and paid in the correct order before anything goes to heirs.

 Secured Debts Are Treated Differently

 The protection has one important exception: secured debts.
-If the deceased had a mortgage on their home, a lien against a vehicle, or a pledge securing a loan, those creditors retain the right to enforce their security interest.
-The property itself serves as collateral, and the creditor's claim follows the asset.
+If the deceased had a mortgage on their home, a lien against a vehicle, or a pledge securing a loan, those creditors keep the right to enforce their security interest.
+The property itself serves as collateral.
+The creditor's claim follows the asset.

 For families settling an estate, this means unsecured creditors cannot simply show up and take property.
 They must file claims through probate.
 But if the deceased owed money on a mortgage or had a lien on specific property, that obligation remains attached.
-Understanding this distinction helps personal representatives manage the estate properly and protects beneficiaries from unexpected creditor actions.
+This distinction helps personal representatives manage the estate properly.
+It also protects beneficiaries from unexpected creditor actions.